Obojeni Program: Back to basics (2011–present)

 The band's latest studio album, Kako to misliš: mi (What Do You Mean: We), was released on 6 April 2012.
 The album was released for download from the Exit music record label, and on CD through Odličan Hrčak record label.
 It contains a rerecording of the song "Ja sam idiot" from Najvažnije je biti zdrav.
 In 2013, the band's first guitarist, Aleksandar Jocić "Cana" returned to the band, the starting to perform in the lineup consisting of Branislav Babić (vocals), Ilija Vlaisavljević (bass guitar), Ljubomir Pejić (bass guitar) and Vladimir Cinkoski (drums).
-On June 19, 2015, the band celebrated 35 years of activity with a concert in Belgrade's Miskalište.
+On 19 June 2015 the band celebrated 35 years of activity with a concert in Belgrade's Miskalište.
 The concert featured the band Virvel as special guests.

-On May 2, 2016, the band released the single "Vrlo jednostavno" ("Very Simple"), and on December 5 of the same year the band released the single "Danas će se desiti nešto lepo" ("Something Nice Will Happen Today").
+On 2 May 2016 the band released the single "Vrlo jednostavno" ("Very Simple"), and on 5 December that year the band released the single "Danas će se desiti nešto lepo" ("Something Nice Will Happen Today").
 In December 2017, the band released the single "Kako ja to ne primećujem" ("How Come I Don't Notice That"), announcing the live album Exit 2017, with the recording of their performance on the 2017 Exit festival.
 The album will be released on vinyl in a limited number of copies.